-Progression of Learning Latin from Rosetta Stone Version 3
+Progression of Learning Latin from Rosetta Stone Version 3 (5 out of 5)

 One of my concerns with learning Latin from a software program is whether the progression is fluid enough to allow for previous lessons to build on subsequent learning of the language.
 I was concerned that the software may simply be packaging a traditional Latin program into a software package without regard for progression as a key component of language learning.

 My fears were put to rest as I progressed through the lessons.
 As someone fluent in the language, I could see that students new to Latin would be able to use elements learned in previous lessons.
 In fact, the progression is so intuitive, that the learning seems more like a game than a tutorial on the language.
 In one word, Rosetta Stone’s Latin program is fun, even for someone fluent in the language.
 In fact, this software package could serve as a refresher course for teachers of Latin to ensure that years of non-immersion have not tainted or skewed proper pronunciation to something inaccurate that is passed on to students.